Main railway stations of Budapest

 How to get here: Nyugati pályaudvar has a direct metro connection on line M3 which runs across Budapest vertically, and is also on the line of tram 4-6, making it easily accessible from both Buda and anywhere in central Pest.

-Opened in 1861, Déli pályaudvar was the first main railway station of the country.
-Sadly, the terminal suffered significant damage during WWII and had to be rebuilt almost from scratch, which is why its façade looks more “modern” than those of the other two main railway stations.
+Station opened in 1861, Déli pályaudvar was the first main railway station of the country.
+Sadly, the terminal suffered significant damage during WWII and had to be rebuilt almost from scratch, which is why its façade looks more “modern” than those of the other two main train stations.

 Déli is the second busiest railway station after Keleti.
 The station primarily serves the southern areas of the Budapest agglomeration, as well as cities in Transdanubia.
 In the summer, the number of passengers rises dramatically, as Déli is the number one railway station serving the Balaton region, which is a popular holiday destination for Hungarians and tourists alike.